zhouwg/kantv/docs/FAQ.md

 Project KanTV is a personal/hobby project.
 There are no guarantees that the implementation is correct and bug-free.

-If you plan to use kantv in your own project, keep in mind the above.

-My advice is to not put all your eggs into the kantv basket although I wish you could feed your need by use/reference this project.
+If you plan to use kantv in your own project, keep in mind the above. although I wish you could feed your need by use/reference this project.

 <hr>